dennyzhang/architect.dennyzhang.com/design-feature/design-partition-data/README.md

-# Design: How To Partition Data At Scale     :BLOG:Design:
+# Design: How To Partition Data At Scale     :Feature:

 ---